AnguHashBlog/Angular-Headless-Hashnode/README.md

 Despite differing opinions on whether the project's size requires a GitHub organization, this move is aimed at providing room for growth and ensuring the project's sustained development.

 In summary, this migration signifies a strategic step toward enhanced project management, streamlined collaboration, and continued alignment with open-source principles.
+With the move to a GitHub organization, members will benefit from clearly defined roles, fostering a more structured and effective collaborative environment.
 I appreciate your ongoing support and commitment to project guidelines as we navigate this transition.

 ### Esther White
 Project Owner, Lead Developer and Maintainer